MarkD117/marvel-quiz/README.md

 ### Next Button Not Hiding

 When clicking the next button after answering a question, the button should disappear.
-The button was hidden for the first question but stayed after answering the first question.
+The button was hidden for the first question but stayed after answering that question.
 The fix for this was quite simple.
 In the nextQuestion function, I added a line of code that would re-hide the next question button when clicked.

 Below you can see the next question button has the hidden class added when clicked.